wp-plugins/mootools-collapsing-categories/readme.txt

 category will be expanded.

-= CSS Class changes =
-Version 1.1 introduces different css classes to the collapsing categories and posts, which should make it easier to style in the future, and more consistent across my other collapsing plugins
-Please see below for an explanation of the css classes

 = IMPORTANT INFORMATION regarding wordpress 2.7 and 2.8 =

 Version 0.2 is compatible with wordpress 2.8+,